Manual-PA: Learning 3D Part Assembly from Instruction Diagrams: Conclusions and Future Work

 We introduce a novel 3D part assembly framework that leverages diagrammatic manuals for guidance.
 Our proposed approach, Manual-PA, learns the sequential order of part assembly and uses it as a form of soft guidance for 3D part assembly.
 Manual-PA achieves superior performance on the PartNet dataset compared to existing methods and demonstrates strong generalizability to real-world IKEA furniture, as validated on the IKEA-Manual dataset.

 Future work could aim to bridge the gap between synthetic and real-world IKEA manuals.
-First, the number of new parts introduced in each step can vary, requiring a more adaptable detection approach.
-Moreover, differing perspectives across steps necessitate robust viewpoint handling.
-The manuals also often include sub-module assemblies, resulting in a tree-like, non-linear assembly structure.
-Finally, while our current approach trains separate models for each furniture category, an ideal solution would be a unified model that generalizes across all kinds of furniture.
+Although we have addressed adaptability in detecting a varying number of new parts introduced in each step and robust handling of differing perspectives, other visual elements such as arrows, detailed close-ups, and part labels remain challenging.
+Moreover, manuals often include sub-module assemblies, resulting in a tree-like, non-linear assembly structure.

 {

 }